By Patrick O’Connor – Aurora Rarities LLC ……

 Throughout history, periods of political and economic turmoil have proven ideal for unscrupulous persons to pass counterfeit coins at face value in commerce.
 The era of Queen Isabel II of Spain (reigned 1833-1868) is an excellent example of the circumstances in which contemporary counterfeits thrive.
 Let us review the history of Spain prior to and through her reign to gain a better understanding of the forces at work before delving into the counterfeit coins themselves.

-The early part of the 19th century saw the invasion and occupation of Spain by the French, who imported French coinage in large quantity to pay French troops.
+The early part of the 19th century saw the invasion and occupation of Spain by the French, who imported French coinage in large quantities to pay French troops.
 The aid of British and Portuguese forces in fighting Napoleon also brought coins of those countries into Spain.
 The return of Spain’s King Ferdinand VII in 1814 did not improve things, as he was an unenlightened and absolutist king in a Spain struggling to cope with the modernizing forces of the industrial revolution.

 This period also saw the loss of most of Spain’s colonies to revolutions and independence movements.
 This, in turn, cut off the steady supply of silver from South American mines and ended the relative economic stability Spain had enjoyed from those imports.
 While less than a century before Spain had been perhaps the largest and most powerful empire on earth, it was now among the poorest and least advanced in Europe.